SynctreeRndTech/synctreerndtech.github.io/en/how-to-use/create-portal.md

 #### STEP 2-13

-1. Access Portal로 이동하여 Portal link를 눌러 Portal로 이동합니다.
+1. Move to Access Portal and click 'Portal link' to move to Portal.

 ![](../../img/howtouse/step2-14-1.png)